 Advantages and Disadvantages of Hair Loss Medications

-There is little that men can do to stop from losing their hair, but there are some hair loss treatment options that may restore some hair loss.
+There is little that men can do to stop from losing their hair.
+Only a few pharmacological treatments are available that may restore some hair loss.

 Propecia (finasteride) and Rogaine (minoxidil) work in completely different ways.
 Propecia is a pill taken once daily, while Rogaine is a liquid that is applied to the scalp twice daily.
 Neither Propecia nor Rogaine have been proven to restore hair in the frontal areas.
 For reasons yet unknown these drugs only generally work in regrowing thinning hair in crown area of the scalp.
 Only hair transplant surgery has been successful in restoring hair in the frontal hairline area once it has been lost.

 Propecia (Finasteride) has been available since 1997 and is the first and only oral medication approved by the FDA for the treatment of male pattern hair loss.
 Propecia has not been proven effective in women and is not approved for women.

 Propecia blocks the conversion of the male hormone testosterone into a more potent androgen dihydrotestosterone (DHT), the hormone mainly responsible for hair loss.
 DHT is not the cause of hair loss, as the cause is inherited tendency to lose hair.
 But, the expression of one’s heredity regarding hair loss can only occur in the presence of DHT.